What Value of l is Represented by an S Orbital? A Complete Guide to Quantum Numbers

 Can an s orbital exist without a nucleus?

 No, s orbitals are defined relative to an atomic nucleus.
-In practice, the spherical shape is centered on the nucleus, which serves as the focal point for the electron's probability distribution.
+The spherical shape is centered on the nucleus, which serves as the focal point for the electron's probability distribution.
 Without a nucleus, there would be no electrostatic attraction to confine electrons into these specific orbital shapes.

 How many s orbitals are in each energy level?

 Each energy level (defined by n) contains exactly one s orbital.
-On the flip side, higher energy levels can also contain additional s orbitals from lower energy levels (like the 1s orbital still exists in the second shell, though it's lower in energy).
+That said, higher energy levels can also contain additional s orbitals from lower energy levels (like the 1s orbital still exists in the second shell, though it's lower in energy).
 When we refer to the "2s orbital," we're specifically talking about the s orbital in the n = 2 energy level.

 What is the difference between 1s, 2s, and 3s orbitals?